LearnOnDemandSystems/docs/lod/lab-instance-transfer.md

 ### API User

-If the **recipient is an API user** that access lab instances from an external system, please refer to your external system's native tools to access the lab instance.
+If the **recipient is an API user** accessing lab instances from an external system, please refer to your external system's native tools to access the lab instance.